justfreddev/online-shopping-list/README.md

 ## Overview

 This project is a simple webapp that allows users to keep track of their shopping list.
-It provides a digital alternative to pen and paper, so that you can save your precious notebook space.

 ## Features